 However, more and more, the whole tree resource of a country is the “target object” and that has a great impact on the technical planning.

 Also, when the field work shall be complemented by interviews with forest users about their activities and attitudes towards the forests, this has a great influence not only on the technical design planning but also on training and expert recruitment.

-Identify concrete forest monitoring-related questions for each of the key topics and define the concrete expected format and type of product that shall stand at the end of the analysis, by designing, for example, tables, graphs, relationships between variables.
+Identify concrete forest monitoring-related questions for each of the above key topics.

+Identify and prioritize, considering usefulness, the list of output information that the NFMS is supposed to produce.
+This information should specifically include a list of variables to be developed from measured data.
+Moreover, define the concrete expected format and type of product that shall stand at the end of the analysis, by designing, for example, tables, graphs, relationships between variables.

-The more concrete these information needs are formulated, the more straightforwardly can they be translated into measurable variables by the inventory planners.
+The more concrete these information needs are formulated, the more straightforwardly can they be translated into measurable variables and data collection procedures by the inventory planners.

 Provide the opportunity for stakeholders at different levels and sectors, including representatives of indigenous groups, to freely express their information needs - and also their potential concerns - in a participatory way so that strategic goals and targets can clearly be addressed.